 - Relationships in a Polygamous Family

-Many people are concerned about the issue of polygamy in Islam and search how to find a wife.
+Many people are concerned about the issue of polygamy in Islam.
 As is known, according to Shariah, a man has the right to simultaneously get married to four women who are not sisters to each other.
 However, along with such a right, great responsibilities are imposed on the spouse.

 There are criteria by which a man can take another wife.
 Allah allows but warns that a Muslim man will not be absolutely fair to all his wives.
 This is a very important circumstance because on Judgment Day he would pay for the way he treated his spouses whether oppressed any of them or infringed upon their rights.